 - Meanwhile, adjust an oven rack to the lower-middle position and reduce the temperature to 275 degrees.
 Fill a saucepan with about 3 inches of water and bring to a simmer.
 Set a large heatproof bowl on top, creating a double boiler.
 Melt the butter in the bowl.
 Remove the bowl from the skillet and mix in sugar and salt with a wooden spoon until the butter is absorbed.
 Whisk in eggs, then corn syrup and vanilla extract.
-Return the bowl to the how water and stir until mixture is shiny and warm to the touch, about 130 degrees.
+Return the bowl to the hot water and stir until mixture is shiny and hot, about 130 degrees.
 Remove from the heat and stir in pecans.

 - Pour pecan mixture into warm pie shell and scatter chocolate pieces on top of pecan mixture.
-Gently press the chocolate into the filling with the back of a spoon.
-Bake until the center feels set but soft, similar to gelatin when pressed gently, about 50 to 60 minutes.
+Gently press the chocolate into the filling with the back of a spoon and bake until the center feels set but soft, about 50 to 60 minutes.
 Transfer pie to a rack to cool completely, about 4 hours.
 Serve with whipped cream or vanilla ice cream.